Kristle Jones (left) is looking forward to returning to Rarotonga and her partner, Chris Denny. 20083028

 On arriving, they must do those 14 days quarantine; undertake further Covid-19 testing in Rarotonga, and complete an exit health clearance from Te Marae Ora on day 14, before they can leave quarantine.

-Aperau said their family had already made a quarantine plan: her son and daughter would stay with her mother in their family home, while she and other family members would stay with relatives.
+Aperau said their family had already made a plan: her son and daughter would isolate with her mother in their family home, while she and other family would stay with relatives.

 They would drop off food every day but, for a little longer, would have to rely on video-chat hugs.